New reporting requirements

 Shipment or eCommerce packaging

-Not considered in the existing Packaging Waste regulations, you must now report on any specific shipment and eCommerce packaging your business uses.
+Not considered in the existing Packaging Waste Regulations, you must now report on any specific shipment and eCommerce packaging your business uses.

 The Defra definition of this type of packaging is:

-Packaging added in addition to primary packaging on items sold online or by mail order which are either delivered directly to the purchaser or collected by the purchaser from a shop or other collection point after they have been purchased.
+Packaging added in addition to primary packaging on items sold online or by mail order, which are either delivered directly to the purchaser or collected by the purchaser from a shop or other collection point after they have been purchased.

 This definition covers a range of products, including envelopes, jiffy bags, eCommerce boxes, and book wraps.